 To edit a customized attribute,

-You can remove unwanted attributes from the CI Type form.
 To delete a customized attribute,

 You can establish default relationships between the newly added CI Type and other CI Types from the Relationships tab.
 For instance, the relationship set for the CI Type Workstation can be,

 (Newly added CI Type) (Relationship Type) (CI Type)

 the inverse of this relationship type will be automatically added for Software CI Type,